Nuuk Greenland Travel Guide

 For hiking, a lightweight daypack is good for water, snacks, and extra layers.
 Hiking poles are useful, especially for uneven or slippery terrain.

-Nuuk's tap water is safe and clean.
+Nuuk's tap water is safe and sanitary.

 Reduces plastic waste from purchases.

-Useful for self-catering and picnics.
+Useful for self-meal provision and picnics.

 Keeps drinks warm during cold outings.